Six Nations 2025 Preview

 Italy

-Italy have been playing attractive if slightly herem scarem rugby for some years now, but have lacked the forward power, defensive organisation, and discipline to come out on the right side of the scoreline in most of their matches.
-They’re always capable of an upset win, but a team like Ireland would have to seriously underperform or be extremely unlucky with injuries to be vulnerable by the time the final whistle comes due.
+Italy have been playing attractive if slightly herem scarem rugby for some years now, but have lacked the forward power, defensive organisation, and discipline to come out on the right side of the score line in most of their matches.
+They’re always capable of an upset win, but a team like Ireland would have to seriously underperform or be extremely unlucky with injuries or refereeing decisions to be vulnerable by the time the final whistle comes due.

 I would give them a better than evens chance of beating Wales at home, but after that we are in serious upset territory.
-I would expect them to score some tries in most of their matches, however.
+They are capable of scoring tries in most of their matches, however.
 Their backline has been getting steadily better and they have a relatively short injury list, with only Louis LYNAGH (Benetton Rugby, 5 caps), Paolo ODOGWU (Benetton Rugby, 6 caps), and Andrea ZAMBONIN (Zebre Parma, 9 caps) listed as being unavailable due to injury.

 Props: Simone FERRARI (Benetton Rugby, 59 caps), Danilo FISCHETTI (Zebre Parma, 47 caps), Marco RICCIONI (Saracens, 30 caps), Luca RIZZOLI (Zebre Parma, debutant), Giosuè ZILOCCHI (Benetton Rugby, 22 caps); Hookers Gianmarco LUCCHESI (Toulon, 28 caps), Giacomo NICOTERA (Stade Francais, 28 caps); Second rows; Niccolò CANNONE (Benetton Rugby, 47 caps), Riccardo FAVRETTO (Benetton Rugby, 4 caps), Dino LAMB (Harlequins, 9 caps),Federico RUZZA (Benetton Rugby, 59 caps) Back Rows: Lorenzo CANNONE (Benetton Rugby, 23 caps), Alessandro IZEKOR (Benetton Rugby, 6 caps), Michele LAMARO (Benetton Rugby, 43 caps), Sebastian NEGRI (Benetton Rugby, 58 caps), Ross VINTCENT (Exeter Chiefs, 9 caps), Manuel ZULIANI (Benetton Rugby, 27 caps).